 It may not seem like a big deal when we focus on the value of a single dollar, but if we expand what has been discussed to larger numbers, you can see how these ideas can really supercharge your FI savings.
 By maximizing the value of the dollars you earn, you can give yourself a huge raise without incurring any more responsibilities or working any additional hours.

-I know my mom just wants me to be happy and treat myself every once in a while, but now I hope she can see that I am not depriving myself of enjoyment now just because I am a cheapskate.
-I am just putting off spending my dollar today so that dollar can grow into something that will provide me income and enjoyment for the rest of my life.
+I know my mom just wants me to be happy and treat myself every once in a while but I hope she can see that I am not depriving myself of enjoyment now because I am a cheapskate – I am just putting off spending my dollar today so that dollar can grow into something that will provide me income and enjoyment for the rest of my life.